mostafa/xk6-kafka/README.md

         // ConnectionConfig object
         address: "localhost:9092",
     });

+    const schemaRegistry = new SchemaRegistry(
+        // Can accept a SchemaRegistryConfig object
+    )

     if (__VU == 0) {
         // Create a topic on initialization (before producing messages)